AnyLog-co/documentation/mapping data to tables.md

  The commands downloads a JSON file from PurpleAir that includes a list of recent readings.

- The data in the brackets provides the download destination:
+ The informtion in the brackets provides the download destination:
  ***file*** provides the path and file name. ***!prep_dir*** is a path assigned to the variable ***prep_dir***.
 To view the assigned value, type ```!prep_dir``` on the command line.
- ***key*** provides the key in the PurpleAir JSON file to the list of readings.
+ ***key*** provides the key (in the PurpleAir JSON file) of the list of readings.
  ***show*** provides a visual status bar that monitors the write to file process.

  #### Example 1: